-However useful trend analysis can prove to be, there still exists criticism about it.
-Analysts can choose a base year with poor performance and base the analysis on it.
-This way the current accounting period (or any other accounting period) can be made to appear relatively better.
+One reason is that analysts can choose a base year where the company’s performance was poor and base their analysis on it.
+In this way, the current accounting period (or any other accounting period) can be made to appear better.

-Another problem with the horizontal analysis is that some companies change the way they show information in their financial statements.
-This can cause difficulties in detecting troublesome areas and make it hard to spot changes in trends.
+Another problem with horizontal analysis is that some companies change the way they present information in their financial statements.
+This can create difficulties in detecting troublesome areas, making it hard to spot changes in trends.